 Set up delivery settings

-The advanced delivery cost settings feature will exclude the charge of delivery cost by order amount, while subtables and multiple delivery costs per delivery service will be moved to the API-only path.
+Recent updates to delivery settings allow you to charge delivery costs based on the total value of the order.
+However, subtables and multiple delivery costs per delivery service will be moved to the API path.

 For subtitles in your language, turn on YouTube captions.
 Select the settings icon Image of YouTube settings icon at the bottom of the video player, then select 'Subtitles/CC' and choose your language.